 - (a) Statutory overtime shall be paid on actual time worked in excess of forty (40) hours in any workweek.
 Such overtime shall be paid for at time and one-half (1-1/2) including employees employed on a per hour or per day basis or except as provided elsewhere herein.
 Observed holidays, floating holidays, jury duty leave, bereavement leave, and sick leave hours taken shall be considered as time worked for overtime calculation purposes.
-Vacation, or other compensated time off shall not be considered as actual time worked. - (b) On a holiday observed by the City an employee who is not regularly scheduled to work holidays shall be paid for a regular work day (pursuant to holiday benefit under section 12) plus time and one-half (1-1/2) for actual time worked including employees employed on a per hour or per day basis, or except as provided elsewhere herein.

-- (c) The City may require mandatory overtime when operational needs exist and if the City dictates the need to work such overtime.
-Work in excess of forty (40) hours worked as defined in (a) above in any workweek that qualifies for overtime will be paid or taken as Compensatory Time-off (CTO) in accordance with section 11.5(b). - (d) Notwithstanding subparagraph "(a)" above, effective September 1, 2024 and continuing for a period of twelve (12) months, vacation leave taken within the work period shall also count as actual time worked.
+Vacation, or other compensated time off shall not be considered as actual time worked. - (b) On a holiday observed by the City an employee who isare not regularly scheduled to work holidays shall be paid for a regular work day (pursuant to holiday benefit under section 12) plus time and one-half (1-1/2) for actual time worked including employees employed on a per hour or per day basis, or except as provided elsewhere herein. - (c) The City may require mandatory overtime when operational needs exist and if the City dictates the need to work such overtime.
+Work in excess of forty (40) hours worked as defined in (a) above in any workweek that qualifies for overtime will be paid or taken as Compensatory Time-off (CTO) in accordance with Section 11.5(b). - (d-) Notwithstanding subparagraph "(a)" above, effective September 1, 2024 and continuing for a period of twelve (12) months, vacation leave taken within the work period shall also count as actual time worked.
 The parties agree that the cost value of this modification is approximately zero point three percent (0.3%) of salary for the bargaining unit and is funded by the delay in the 2023 COLA.
 This pilot program will sunset at the end of twelve (12) months.
-However, during the pilot program, the parties agree to evaluate the economic and operational impacts of this change and will negotiate over modifications to or continuation of this structure as part of successor contract negotiations. - (e) Temporary Upgrade Pay.
-Employees assigned to work overtime in a position or classification other than the position or classification to which they are permanently appointed to, will be paid overtime at the hourly rate attached to the position or classification in which they are performing such overtime work.
+However, during the pilot program, the parties agree to evaluate the economic and operational impacts of this change and will negotiate over modifications to or continuation of this structure as part of successor contract negotiations.
+Exempt Status of Classifications